lambdamoses/blog/content/post/resources.md

 [Religion vs. Science: What Religious People Really Think](https://www.goodreads.com/book/show/34371262-religion-vs-science) by Elaine Howard Ecklund.
 This is a more recent study by Dr. Ecklund involving an online survey and in depth interviews in places of worship.
 This book debunks myths and stereotypes about religious people in the US, such as that religious people are not interested in science.

+[The Experience of God: Being, Consciousness, Bliss](https://www.goodreads.com/book/show/21874723-the-experience-of-god) by David Bentley Hart (Eastern Orthodox theologian, University of Notre Dame fellow).
+There's a wide variety of views on science and religion even within Christianity; I just listed resources on process theology and panentheism, and this one is on classical theism.
+This book aims to define the word "God" from the perspective of classical theism, and draws from mystical traditions from major religions around the world.
+It's not intended to be about science and religion, but it does discuss many issues in science and religion, such as naturalism, how God relates to the world, consciousness, and relations between evolution and morality and aesthetics.
+God is so much beyond our feeble human minds that we can never give a comprehensive definition of God, but at least believers should have a better sense of what they believe in, and non-believers should have a better sense of what they don't believe in; most theists don't believe in the kind of god that Richard Dawkins doesn't believe in anyway.

 #### Christianity
 [The Language of God](https://www.goodreads.com/book/show/35506.The_Language_of_God) by Francis Collins.
 This book is not very in depth or philosophical, but is a good and common place to get started.
 It describes Francis Collins' journey from atheism to Christianity, and it easy to read.

 [Monopolizing Knowledge: A Scientist Refutes Religion-Denying, Reason-Destroying Scientists](https://www.goodreads.com/book/show/13171530-monopolizing-knowledge) by Ian Hutchinson (MIT physicist).
-This book present resons against scientism, a belief that science is the only valid path to knowledge.
+This book present reasons against scientism, a belief that science is the only valid path to knowledge.

 #### Islam
 [Islam's Quantum Question: Reconciling Muslim Tradition and Modern Science](https://www.goodreads.com/book/show/8614056-islam-s-quantum-question) by Nidhal Guessoum (American University of Sharjah astrophysicist).
 This book summarizes issues unique to relationships between Islam and science, such as Creationism in the Islamic world and development of various strands of "Islamic science" and why they are problematic.